Trupti-2410/skills/development languages/development_lang.md

 To create a website, you need to follow 4 basic steps.

-## Register your domain name
+* ## Register your domain name
-## Find a web hosting company
+* ## Find a web hosting company
-## Prepare your content
+* ## Prepare your content
-## Build your website
+* ## Build your website

-WordPress Vs. Website Builders
+## WordPress Vs. Website Builders

 Website builders are absolutely perfect for:

 Restaurants

 Local businesses

 Freelancers

 Hobby sites

 Student groups

 Community projects

 “Resume” sites

 Short term projects

-WORDPRESS:
+## WORDPRESS:
 WordPress literally powers a third of the internet and for good reason.
 It has everything you want when getting serious about your website:
 Easy setup so getting your site live is fast.

 Ongoing dev maintenance from the company that maintains WordPress, this means less development maintenance and lower costs for you.

 Complete flexibility and customizability.
 Over time, you can build your site however you like.

 Easy enough that many people on your team will be able to make basic edits to your site with the help of a developer.

-To create a website, these are the basic tools you need:
+## To create a website, these are the basic tools you need:

-Web Browsers - Google Chrome + Mozilla Firefox at least.
+1.Web Browsers - Google Chrome + Mozilla Firefox at least.

-Version Control - Git command line.
+2.Version Control - Git command line.

-Text Editor - Sublime Text/Visual Studio code.
+3.Text Editor - Sublime Text/Visual Studio code.

-Browser developer tools - Chrome/Firefox developer tools.
+4.Browser developer tools - Chrome/Firefox developer tools.

-Image manipulation software: - Adobe Photoshop CS6.
+5.Image manipulation software: - Adobe Photoshop CS6.

-Elementor
+6.Elementor

 ![ELEMENTOR](https://user-images.githubusercontent.com/63445264/84251712-5a96d800-ab2b-11ea-9149-3f3655d3d3b1.png)

-Mobirise Website Builder
+7.Mobirise Website Builder

-Portfoliobox
+8.Portfoliobox

-8b Website Builder
+9.8b Website Builder

-WP Page Builder
+10.WP Page Builder

 ![WP PAGE BUILDER](https://user-images.githubusercontent.com/63445264/84251933-a5185480-ab2b-11ea-9711-0f866b52d038.jpg)

-Quix – Joomla Page Builder.
+11.Quix – Joomla Page Builder.

 ![QUIX](https://dab1nmslvvntp.cloudfront.net/wp-content/uploads/2019/03/15517607467.jpg)